 The TExES Health EC – 12 Exam is a certification examination that is designed to determine whether or not an individual has the knowledge necessary to teach health at any grade level in the Texas public school system.
 This exam assesses an individual’s knowledge of factors that affect health, methods and behaviors to improve health, and methods to teach students effective ways of improving their own health.
 This exam may be required in order to become a certified health teacher in the state of Texas depending on the specific position the individual is pursuing.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-- Community and Environmental Health and Safety (16 questions)
+- Community and Environmental Health and Safety (20%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Health EC – 12 Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Health EC – 12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there may be other exams and fees in addition to this exam that are required in order to become certified as an entry-level high school health teacher within the state of Texas.

 Sample Study Notes